 Hormones and small talk often don’t mix.
 It’s no secret that pregnant women can be a little edgy at times, especially as that due date nears.
-And while some woman are more than happy to answer questions from strangers in the street or at the supermarket, many mums (myself included) would probably prefer you didn’t mention the following 15 things.
+And while some woman are more than happy to answer questions from total strangers in the street or at the supermarket, many mums (myself included) would probably prefer you didn’t mention the following 15 things.

 So if you are approaching a pregnant woman, proceed with caution and keep this list in mind.